-Domain-names as intentional names.
-The idea of using domain names to specify a desired service by its properties goes back at least to Hesiod, which used an @-symbol to separate the property-specifying part from the rest, eg. firstname.lastname@example.org.
-A project at MIT in 1999 explored this general idea and called it intentional naming.
+Domain names as intentional names.
+Domain names that included property labels go back at least to Hesiod, which used an @-symbol to separate the property-specifying part from the rest, eg. email@example.com.
+A project at MIT in 1999 explored this general idea, in which a name does not designate a service directly, but rather specifies the properties for a desired service, and called it intentional naming.
 In 2000, RFC 2782 described the addition of the SRV resource type, which mapped domain names of the form _service._protocol.name to server/port names, allowing intentional names such as _ldap._tcp.foo.com.

 Underscores in domain names.
-The use of underscores in these intentional names prevented conflicts with hostnames, but introduced the new risk of the name specifiers themselves conflicting.
-In 2019, RFC 8552 described the convention of naming with underscored labels, and introduced a registry to avoid collisions between services.
+The use of underscores in these extended forms of name prevented conflicts with hostnames, but introduced the new risk of the new labels conflicting.
+In 2019, RFC 8552 described the convention of naming with underscored labels, and introduced a registry to avoid collisions.

 Underscore confusions.
 The early RFCs said that domain names should be as general as possible, but confusing wording misled many people.
 A much-quoted statement from RFC 882 seems to say that underscores are not permitted in the labels that comprise domain names: “The labels must follow the rules for ARPANET host names.
 They must start with a letter, end with a letter or digit, and have as interior characters only letters, digits, and hyphen.”
 This statement, however, seems on closer reading to be an informal explanation for a grammar that is not intended to be mandatory: “The preferred syntax of domain names is given by the following BNF rules.
 Adherence to this syntax will result in fewer problems with many applications that use domain names (e.g., mail, TELNET).”
 This complicated position is elaborated in RFC 1035 which states: